Leadership in MTSS Federal MTSS Funding

 What Federal Funding Streams Can Be Used for MTSS?

-There are multiple different federal funding sources available to school districts that can be used toward MTSS.
-For example, the Elementary and Secondary Education Act (ESEA) provides federal funding in different sections to state education agencies and local school districts.
+Multiple federal funding sources are available for school districts to use for MTSS.
+For example, the Elementary and Secondary Education Act (ESEA) provides federal funding to state education agencies and local school districts.
 However, most federal education funds target specific populations, such as students from low-income families and/or neighborhoods, migratory children and youth, English language learners, and students receiving special education services.
 Other funds are available more broadly for school districts to provide professional learning in MTSS, support social-emotional learning, and supplemental funds for rural school districts.

 Professional Learning in MTSS